 - Enhance/improve/promote/increase bowel waste elimination

 These indications each have the same requirements, as follows:

 - Label statement: If symptoms persist, talk to your health professional.

 - Label statement: Drink plenty of water (or words to that effect).

 - Label statement for stimulant laxatives: Prolonged use may cause serious bowel problems.

 - Label statement: Do not use when abdominal pain, nausea or vomiting are present or if you develop diarrhoea.
 If you are pregnant or breastfeeding - seek the advice of a healthcare professional before taking this product (or words to that effect).

 - Product presentation must not refer to or imply weight loss.

-The TGA is seeking consultation on an amendment to the requirements for all easily-dissociable forms of magnesium salts in the Therapeutic Goods (Permissible Ingredients) Determination.
+The TGA sought consultation on an amendment to the requirements for all easily-dissociable forms of magnesium salts in the Therapeutic Goods (Permissible Ingredients) Determination.